Soocile/Port-Scanner/README.md

 PortScanner.exe <IP_Address>
 # Contributing
 We welcome contributions!
 Please open an issue or submit a pull request if you have ideas for improvements.

+# LICENSE
+This project is licensed under MIT license.